 When using network physicians, benefits for certain age-specific and gender-specific preventive care services are paid at 100%.
 No copayment is required; however, covered services under this benefit must be billed by the doctor as "preventive care."
-Preventive care visits-network or out-of-network-are limited to one physical exam per plan year; one OB/GYN well-woman exam per plan year; and one routine mammogram per plan year.
-See pages 31-54 for more information on covered services.
+For example, a blood pressure screening is covered at 100 percent, but if you're checking it to monitor a condition or get a prescription, it may be billed as "diagnostic" and you'd be responsible for paying out of pocket until you meet your deductible.
+Preventive care visits-network or out-ofnetwork-are limited to one physical exam per plan year; one OB/GYN well-woman exam per plan year; and one routine mammogram per plan year.
+See pages 34-57 for more information on covered services.